VectorInstitute/UnstatedNormsAndLLMBias/unstated_norms_llm_bias/finetuning_classification/training/README.md

 ## Multi-GPU Training

 This section provides instructions for training and evaluating larger models using multiple GPUs.
-We use the [vectorlm repository](https://github.com/VectorInstitute/vectorlm) from the Vector Institute for this purpose.
-All necessary files for our specific experiments, modified from an example in the `vectorlm` repository (found at `vectorlm/example`), are located in the `multi_gpu_training` directory of this repository.
-For general information on running experiments using the vectorlm setup, refer to its [README](https://github.com/VectorInstitute/vectorlm/blob/master/README.md).
+We use the [vectorlm] repository(https://github.com/VectorInstitute/vectorlm) from the Vector Institute for this purpose.
+All necessary files for our specific experiments, modified from an example in the `vectorlm` repository (found at `vectorlm/example`), are located in the `multi_gpu_training` folder.
+For general information on running experiments using the `vectorlm` setup, refer to its [README](https://github.com/VectorInstitute/vectorlm/blob/master/README.md).

 ### Files

-Under the `multi_gpu_training` directory, you will find the following files:
+Under the `multi_gpu_training` folder, you will find the following files:

 - `finetuning.py`: Adapted from `llama_example.py` in `vectorlm/example/llama_example.py`, this script is used for finetuning models with our specific parameters.
 - `launch.sh`: A shell script to initiate the training process using SLURM job scheduling.
-This script includes several template fields (e.g., `<job-name>`) that need to be filled out with specific values based on your system's configuration before running the job.
+This script includes several template fields which are enclosed in angle brackets (e.g., `<job-name>`) that need to be filled out with specific values based on your system's configuration before running the job.
 - `config.yaml`: A configuration file that defines parameters of the experiments.
 Any fields within the `config.yaml` file that are enclosed in angle brackets (e.g., `<path-to-model-weights>`) are templates and need to be filled in with the appropriate values specific to each experiment.

-For more detailed information about the `config.yaml` file and its options, please refer to the vectorlm configuration documentation available [here](https://github.com/VectorInstitute/vectorlm/blob/master/docs/config.md).
+For more detailed information about the `config.yaml` file and its options, please refer to the `vectorlm` configuration documentation available [here](https://github.com/VectorInstitute/vectorlm/blob/master/docs/config.md).